 Britany has worked on over 60 film and video projects including short films, feature films, training videos, TV pilots, and web series.
 Most recently she was the Assistant Director for the short films March 2.4 (dir.
 Kaitlyn Adair and Bronwen Mosher) and North (dir.
 Jillian Acreman), as well we the co-creator of the award-winning 48 Hour Festival film Growing Younger.

 In 2011, Britany was awarded the Recognition Award for a person, group, or organization who has contributed to film and video in the province of New Brunswick in a volunteer capacity at the Silver Wave Film Festival.

-She is the President of the NBFC, a WIFT-AT member and former board member, and was formerly the editor for WIFT-AT’s newsletter Tidings.
+She is the President of the NBFC, a former board member of WIFT-AT, and was formerly the editor for WIFT-AT’s newsletter Tidings.